Nepal Prime Minister ‘Prachanda’ to seek vote of confidence on Wednesday

 This is the third time that Prime Minister Prachanda is seeking a vote of confidence in the House in less than one-and-a-half-year.

-Prachanda became the prime minister for the third term with the support of the Nepali Congress on December 25, 2022.
+Prachanda became the prime minister for the third term on December 25, 2022.

 Last year, Prachanda faced a floor test after the Oli-led CPN-UML withdrew its support to the Prachanda-led government following a rift over backing the main opposition party’s candidate for the presidential poll.